pedroabreu0/pedroabreu0.github.io/blog.md

 permalink: /blog/
 ---

-I write random stuff here sporadically.
+Currently I write advices for people interested in academic life, sorry if everything is in portuguese for now.

+In the future I plan to write about my research and more technical stuff in english.

 <ul class="listing">
 {% for post in site.posts %}